NoahDavey/100-days-of-code/log/r1-log.md

 Today felt productive which was nice.
 Managed to come up with a decent way of calculating complexity of functions via regular expressions.
 Currently only using the if/else if/else branching statements, but plan on testing it using this method and then extendint the functionality to include things like switch statements later.
 Tomorrow I think i will need to take a look at how I can pull out a function from the users document in VS Code

 ### R1D30
+Today managed to make recogition of function keyword better via a regex as well.
+Though still exhibits some weird behaviour when moving text around so will need to address that.
+All good though feels like im making some pregesss slowy but surely...

 ### R1D31
 ### R1D32
 ### R1D33